 Welcome to the Sophia Centre Press

 The Sophia Centre Press was founded in 2009 as part of the University of Wales’ spin-out business programme.
-The Press is associated with the University’s Sophia Centre for the Study of Cosmology in Culture in the School of Archaeology, History and Anthropology.
+The Press is associated with the University’s Sophia Centre for the Study of Cosmology in Culture in the School of Archaeology, History and Anthropology, and the School’s MA in Cultural Astronomy and Astrology.

 The Press publishes academic work which fulfils the Centre’s academic goals, which are 'to pursue research, scholarship and teaching in the relationship between astrological, astronomical and cosmological beliefs and theories, and society, politics, religion and the arts, past and present' and to 'to undertake the academic and critical examination of astrology and its practice'.
 The Press supports scholarship, education, conferences and academic networking in the subject area.